dhfgj/Dubbing-Tool/README.md

 # Dubbing-Tool
-A tool for all your linerdubs.
+Software for editing and dubbing sound files.